0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/collations.md

 Colima
 ```

-Here are the results from the second `SELECt` query.
+Here are the results from the second `SELECT` query.

 ```output
 Place